brodyd795/sickWaterReminder/README.md

 This script was intended to remind my wife to drink more water when she is sick.
 Rather than reminding her myself, this script does it automatically.

 # Requirements
-Need to install fbchat for this functionality.\n
+Need to install fbchat for this functionality.
 Also need to schedule this script to run automatically.
 I've done this using Crontab on my Raspberry Pi with the following line:
 #0, 30, 10-22 * * * sudo -u username python3 /full-path/drink-water.py

 # Usage